warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 ```

 At the same time, someone else - working with a replicated database - reduces the price.
+This change is made to the first version of the document.
+Therefore,
+the price reduction change does not 'know' about the description change.

 <div></div>

+Later,
-When the two databases are replicated,
+when the two databases are replicated,
-it is not clear which of the two alternative versions of the document is correct,
+it might not be clear which of the two alternative versions of the document is correct.
-leading to a conflict.
+This is a conflict scenario.

 #### Get conflicting revisions

-To find the conflicting revisions for a document,
+To find any conflicting revisions for a document,
-retrieve the document,
+retrieve that document as normal,
-including the `conflicts=true` parameter,
+but include the `conflicts=true` parameter,
 similar to the following example:

 `http://$USERNAME.cloudant.com/products/$_ID?conflicts=true`